-Presciently, Alexander Tyler, a Scottish history professor at the University of Edinburgh, penned what many thought; this rogue nation with promise reminiscent of the golden Athenian age of Pericles would decline when ... "they discover they can vote themselves generous gifts from the public treasury"
+Presciently, Alexander Tyler, a Scottish history professor at the University of Edinburgh, penned what many thought; this rogue nation with promise reminiscent of the golden Athenian age of Pericles would decline when . . . "they discover they can vote themselves generous gifts from the public treasury."

 An "inevitable" chain of events was described from bondage, through transforming faith to a time of abundance.
 Then those candidates painting the brightest, broadest portrait of shared wealth for an electorate grown fat and enfeebled from entitlements would usher in the pillaging and collapse of the republic from within.
 Acquisition would exceed the need to achieve, consumption would eclipse the drive to create and the religion of the perpendicular pronoun, "I" would deny the faith of the founding fathers.
-A search for analgesia in an inherently capricious and unfair world would lead to apathy and ambivalence towards the greatness of American values.

 Like an addict seeking the next high, we are surrendering to the enfeebling power of larger governments.
-The enemy is us as we languish in our less than stellar lives failing to launch like a lost, long past adolescent.
+The enemy is us.

 We are surrounded by monuments to the mediocrity of big government.
-Noble notions in principle have gone astray and grown beyond their intent and our means such as Social Security, Medicare and Medicaid, Fannie and Freddie Mac and the failed 16,000 person, \$ 24 Billion dollar Department of Energy.
+Noble notions in principle have gone astray and grown beyond their intent and our means such as Social Security, Medicare and Medicaid, Fannie Mae and Freddie Mac and the failed 16,000-person, \$24 billion Department of Energy.
 They hemorrhage American dollars and we are awash in red ink.

-States, which can neither declare bankruptcy nor print their own currency, grow weaker with every federal incursion.
+tates, which can neither declare bankruptcy nor print their own currency, grow weaker with every federal incursion.
 Their collective income versus expense gap exceeds \$55 billion.
-More than half live hand to mouth on less than 1 % reserves.
-Their dilemma is non partisan, elephantine in scope and asinine in nature.
+More than half live hand to mouth on less than 1 percent reserves.
+Their dilemma is non-partisan, elephantine in scope and asinine in nature.